Effective, multimodal pain management

 - Physical therapy you can safely provide at home

 - Laser therapy for targeted pain relief and to promote tissue repair

-It’s important that your pet be monitored regularly during any pain treatment protocol and that you communicate any concerns to your pet’s doctor.
-If you suspect your pet may be in pain, please call us to schedule an examination.
+It’s important that your pet is monitored regularly during any pain treatment protocol and that you communicate any concerns to your pet’s doctor.